oldsandiaz/mimicclif/README.md

     - otherwise, if you do not have a copy of MIMIC in parquet yet, set `"create_mimic_parquet_from_csv": 1` and change the `"mimic_csv_dir"` under `"default"` to the *absolute* path at which you store the compressed csv files (.csv.gz) you downloaded from PhysioNet.
 By default, if you leave `"mimic_parquet_dir"` as a blank `"`, the program would create a `/parquet` subdirectory under your `"mimic_csv_dir"`.
 Optionally, you can also elect to store it anywhere else and the program would create a directory at the alternative path you provided.

 2. Specify the CLIF tables you want in the next run, by setting the value of tables you want to be 1 (otherwise 0) under `"clif_tables"`.
-- for example, specify the json object in the following way to recreate two tables (`vitals` and `labs`) that were recently updated
+    - for example, specify the json object in the following way to recreate two tables (`vitals` and `labs`) that were recently updated:

 ```python
 {   ...